staltz/react-native-emoji-modal/README.md

 | `backgroundStyle`     | Custom style for the background of the modal                          | ViewStyle     | false    |                                                                                                                                              |
 | `modalStyle`          | Custom style for top-level container                                  | ViewStyle     | false    |                                                                                                                                              |

+## Support us!

+This library was created for [Manyverse](https://manyver.se) and we're very thankful for our [backers on OpenCollective](https://opencollective.com/manyverse), and we need more donations! :pray:

 ## License

 [MIT](LICENSE)